Top 7 Tips for Managing a Multigenerational Workforce

 3. Build a Culture of Belonging

-Multigenerational workforces certainly won't agree on everything when it comes to creating a culture.
 What matters most is creating a sense of belonging for everyone and fostering psychological safety so all employees feel supported.
+If your employees don't feel seen or heard, they won't be engaged at work.

 Tech is often seen as a generational dividing line, but it doesn’t have to be.
 While new technologies may come more intuitively to younger generations, employees in every age group say they want to use them where they add value.
-Studies show Boomers even have "early adopter attitudes" to learning and using new technologies in their lives, refuting the stereotypes that older employees resist tech adoption at work.

-This presents a unique opportunity for organizations to flip traditional workplace mentorship programs on their head.
-Where older generations have always been able to transfer wisdom and institutional knowledge to younger employees, now younger generations can drive learning and adoption of new technologies that come naturally to them.
+Where older generations have always transferred wisdom and institutional knowledge to younger employees, now younger generations can drive the adoption of new technologies that come naturally to them.
+By seeking intuitive tools with user-friendly UX, companies can further make it easier for employees at all skill levels to navigate new technology.

 Feedback and performance measurement norms have evolved greatly over the years.
 While Gen X and Boomer employees may be more accustomed to (or even prefer) standardized performance reviews and direct feedback, many younger employees are looking for more transparent, ongoing, and open communication.